 It’s not every day that I feel like I am a time traveler split between a distant college memory and the realism of a waking dream.
 Sitting on a couch at the Café Landtmann, how the aromas of dark, bitter coffee served in steaming cups would transport me back to the present, only to realize that I had arrived somewhere unexpectedly.
 Vienna.

 To most, the name Vienna is interchangeable with imperial palaces, baroque streetscapes, waltz and orchestra and a cafe-crazed society.
 To others, Vienna meant far less romantic and nothing more than an ardent nostalgia.
-As Holly Martins in the movie ‘The Third Man’ once put it, “I never knew the old Vienna before the war with its Strauss music, its glamour and easy charm”.
+As Carol Reed, the narrator in the movie ‘The Third Man’ once put it, “I never knew the old Vienna before the war with its Strauss music, its glamour and easy charm”.
 What Vienna stood for me is how it stimulated my human psyche.
 Perhaps this might also be one of the few reasons that drew the Father of Psychoanalysis, Sigmund Freud to call Vienna his home.

 In my introspective reflections, I reasoned that to discover Vienna, I would need my subconscious state of self as my guide and steer me in getting to know the Austrian capital.
 If I may have to begin the journey, it might as well as be in Freud’s favorite haunt – Café Landtmann.